AlexErdei73/physics-engine/README.md

    surface (tangential direction).
 If the relative velocity is zero, we get static friction.
-The static friction can be calculated from the condition that the relative acceleration is zero, so the net force should produce the acceleration, which the surface point, If the friction is dynamic, the value of the force is $F_f = \mu \times N$ In this formula N is the normal-force and $\mu$ is the friction coefficient, which is usually maximum 1.
+The static friction can be calculated from the condition that the relative acceleration is zero, so the net force should produce the acceleration, which the surface point, what touches the body, has.
+If the friction is dynamic, the value of the force is $F_f = \mu \times N$ In this formula N is the normal-force and $\mu$ is the friction coefficient, which is usually maximum 1.
 The value depends on the surfaces mainly, both the materials and the smoothness of the